siddhartha-gadgil/automating-mathematics/content/posts/sat-prover-lean.md

 - a solution together with a proof that this is a solution, or
 - a proof that there is no solution &mdash; not just a resolution tree but a proof in the given foundations.

 Furthermore, the compiler verifies that the program terminates for any valid input, and has correct output of one of the above forms.
 Indeed, the program (once it compiled) ran correctly immediately &mdash; I have never experienced this with a program of comparable complexity that I have written.
+This is in contrast to (at least my experience with) computer assisted proofs of any complexity even in strongly-typed language like scala  &mdash; a lot of time spent, and especially cognitive burden, is in checking and debugging.

 ## Why `SAT`?